HeyThatsNeat/bug-catcher/attributions.md

 * The [add bug background](https://codoid.com/software-testing/common-reasons-bugs-go-undetected/) was made by and unknown person

-* The [about page background](https://www.flickr.com/photos/batiks/7610535900) was made by [Uschi](https://www.flickr.com/photos/batiks/)
+* The [about-page background](https://www.flickr.com/photos/batiks/7610535900) was made by [Uschi](https://www.flickr.com/photos/batiks/)

-* The [bug detail background](https://www.techslang.com/definition/what-is-a-computer-bug/) was made by an unknonw person
+* The [bug detail background](https://www.techslang.com/definition/what-is-a-computer-bug/) was made by an unknown person

 * The [edit/update background](https://www.bitdefender.com/blog/hotforsecurity/microsoft-rolls-out-emergency-updates-for-windows-server-and-vpn-bugs/) was made by an unknown person and was edited using [Canva](https://www.canva.com/)